Make your Pcap files GDPR and NISTIR 8053 compliant today!

 Pre-programmed anonymization algorithms.
 Auto scrambling of IP addresses at all layers, phone and IMSI numbers, texts, email addresses, etc.

 A Packet Capture (Pcap) file holds "bits on the wire" networking data, a time-stamped collection of captured network packet binaries.
-While sharing of Pcap files is essential for development, monitoring, and troubleshooting of computer networks, the proprietary data often found there makes sharing "as is" problematic.
+While sharing of Pcap files is essential for development, monitoring, and troubleshooting of computer networks, the PII (Personally Identifiable Information) and other sensitive info often found there makes sharing Pcap files "as is" problematic.
 The files have to be sanitized first.

-Any protocol you can decode/dissect with WireEdit today can be anonymized with SafePcap today.
+Any protocol one can decode/dissect with WireEdit today can be anonymized with SafePcap today.

 Ubuntu 16.04/18.04/20.04, RHEL 7/8, CentOS 7/8.